zachwiseit/Ticket-Lifecycle-Examples/README.md

 <img <img width="1440" alt="TTL_41" src="https://github.com/user-attachments/assets/af2a50d0-f335-4358-82f3-a4bff341a667" />
 </p>
 <p>
-42 For this scenario lets say this person wants to take care of the ticket themself so they will reasign the ticket to them.
+42 For this scenario lets say this person wants to take care of the ticket themself so they will reassign the ticket to them.
-   Just change the Assignee, your reason for assigning it to your self and click "Assign".
+   Just change the assign, your reason for assigning it to your self and click "Assign".
 <p>
 <img <img width="1440" alt="TTL_42" src="https://github.com/user-attachments/assets/e633bc83-e4b3-404f-bfbd-dbea0ab310f5" />
 </p>